pay-theory/tweetnacl-sealed-box/README.md

 ## Security

-I'm not a security expert, so use this at your own risk.

 This library does not zero out memory except for the ephemeral secret key.
 However, the JavaScript run time in use may not guaranteed that the memory is securely wiped.

+*Software has not been audited for security use at your own risk.*

 ## License

 This library is licensed under the [MIT license](LICENSE.txt).

-This project is [unmaintained](http://unmaintained.tech/).
-You may use it, but issues and pull requests might be ignored.